“She sings correctly, naturally and beautifully and her placement is perfect, I cannot teach her anything more.” – Dr. Edouard Lippe, 1937

-Listen to this show below.
+Listen to a recording of “Thirty Minutes in Hollywood” below.
 Note that the sound quality is very poor.
 This is a recording in desperate need of restoration!
 Judy’s appearance is in the second half of the program.

 October 24, 1938: According to Harrison Carroll, two stray bullets hit the windshield of the car that Judy was sitting in while visiting her grandmother’s home on North Edgemont Street in Hollywood.